How to format your work

 Line spacing

-Most assignment descriptions specify that you should increase the space between each line on the page, from the standard 1.0 spacing to either 1.5 or 2.0 spacing.
-You are asked to do this to make the essay more visually accessible and easier to read, by breaking up the number of lines on each page.
+Most assignment guidelines specify that you should increase the space between each line on the page, from the standard 1.0 spacing to either 1.5 or 2.0 spacing.
+You are asked to do this to make the text easier to read, by breaking up the number of lines on each page.

 Fonts

-All non-examination based assignments should be word processed rather than handwritten.
-Most assignment descriptions will specify that for visual clarity, and to ensure a professional appearance, you should use a plain, sans-serif font such as Arial.
+Most non-examination based assignments should be word processed rather than handwritten.
+Most assignment descriptions will specify that for visual clarity, you should use a plain, sans-serif font such as Arial.
 For readability, this should be in 11 or 12 point size.
 Check your departmental or assignment guidance for any specific rules about font choices.

 Page numbering, headers and footers

 Including page numbers in your assignments makes them more accessible.
-Depending on the departmental guidance you have been given, you may be asked to include these in either the header or the footer of your essay (the blank space above and below where the text would go on a normal page in a word processor).
-It may also be helpful to include your registration number and the module code of the essay in the same header or footers that specify the page number.
+You may be asked to include these in either the header or the footer of your essay (the blank space above and below where the text would go on a normal page in a document).
+It may also be helpful to include your registration number and the module code of the assignment in the header or footers.

 Page layout